 The train ride is about 45 minutes to Dublin where we then got onto a tour bus and headed to the Guinness Storehouse.
 My friend is of Irish descent and loves Guinness, the main reason we were visiting Dublin and the Guinness Storehouse.
 It was an interesting tour.
 The tour takes you up through seven floors of information on the history of Guinness and how it is made.

 One of the main ingredients for beer is water, so they have a waterfall inside the building!
-The other three main ingredients are: hops, yeast, and grain.
+The other three main ingredients are hops, yeast, and grain.

 The tour ends in a bar on the seventh floor and looks like the top of a Guinness glass.
 There you can have a Guinness on the house or get a different soft drink or water instead.
 The view up there is quite impressive, but, alas, I didn’t get any pictures as the room was quite crowded with people lingering over their drinks.

 After we finished with the Storehouse we hopped back onto the tour bus and did the loop around Dublin.
-While listening to the tour guide, we wished we had planned to spend more than just a day trip into Dublin.
+While listening to the tour guide, we wished we had planned to spend more than just a day trip to Dublin.
 The Ghost Walk sounded interesting as did some of the other sites we were going past, but we knew we need to make it back to the car park before it closed for the evening.
 We did wander around O’Connell Street a little bit before heading to the train station.

 Then we began the drive back to Glendalough.
 We stopped in Roundwood at the Coach House for supper.
 My friend ordered a coffee with Bailey’s for dessert and let us have a sip.
 You know, if you pour enough Bailey’s into coffee, the coffee actually tastes halfway decent!